flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - Could it make sense to consolidate on ansible vault?
                 - Will track as a git ticket
         - Walkthrough of rhizome
-            - VPS
+            - Bare metal in Hetzner
         - Walkthrough of hypha
-            - VPS
+            - VPS in Hetzner
-        - Walkthrough of
+        - Walkthrough of pando
+            - VPS in
     - Possible starter tasks
         - Monitoring++?
         - Something else in git issues?